imperva/account-level-dashboard/Readme.md

 it is recommended to login with the API keys of the account admin to benefit from all the account information

 ## legacy PHP version
-The previous PHP version is still available from the PHP subfolder.
+The previous PHP version is still available and can be downloaded from the php branch.
 It can be deployed with the Dockerfile or directly on a web server.
+Follow the readme guide there.

 # Screenshots